 Mercedes Benz have never had a reputation for commercial vehicles.
 In recent times they have branched into this space with the Sprinter vans and the little brother the Vito vans.
 This move baffles us, consumers who want commercial vehicles are traditionally tradesman or companies that require the vehicles for goods deliveries.
 Stereotyping these kind of owners, they tend not to be the high income earners and often have little sympathy for a motor vehicle.
 These owners often regard a vehicle as a machine for doing a job as opposed to an asset that requires maintaining and for this reason we felt the commercial market was no place for the luxury car manufacturer, yet we were wrong.
 Consumers do seem to be buying up Sprinter vans and Vitos, granted they are replacing tyres as often as they are filling the thing up with diesel but for reasons that baffle, these commercial vehicles did sell.

-In the latest move, and in answer to the VW abomination that is the Amarock (view that article below) Mercedes Benz has entered the duel cab ute space with the launch of the X type.
+In the latest move, and in answer to the VW abomination that is the Amarok (view that article below) Mercedes Benz has entered the duel cab ute space with the launch of the X Type.

-Overall the X type is not bad however the price tag that comes with badge bias is the ultimate deal breaker here.
+Overall the X Type is not bad however the price tag that comes with badge bias is the ultimate deal breaker here.
 You are effectively looking at a glorified Nissan, with rear suspension that is no good for doing the one task this vehicle is actually made to do, tow heavy loads.
-If you don’t need to tow, want an overpriced duel cab that is beautiful to drive, comes with a prestige badge and lots of great options this is a suitable vehicle for you, its either this or the VW.
-My advise is buy the Merc or catch a bus.
-Other wise, save yourself somewhere between 30 and fifty grand and look at a Japanese Duel cab ute.
+If you don’t need to tow, want an overpriced dual cab that is beautiful to drive, comes with a prestige badge and lots of great options this is a suitable vehicle for you, its either this or the VW.
+My advice is buy the Merc or catch a bus.
+Otherwise, save yourself somewhere between 30 and 50 grand and look at a Japanese Dual cab ute.